HuckleberryLovesYou/Homeassistant-Supervised-on-Raspberry-Pi-5/README.md

 ```

 During the Installation, you get asked “Select machine type”.
-Choose the "pi4-64bit" version. #tested by myself at 15.
-Jan 2024 or choose "pi5-64bit" #untested
+Choose the "pi4-64bit" version. #tested by myself at January 15th 2024 or choose "pi5-64bit" #untested

 If near the end of the output you see following everything worked out fine.
 ```